BarryTan14/TechJam/backend/README.md

 - **Host**: 0.0.0.0 (accessible from any IP)
 - **CORS**: Enabled for all origins
 - **MongoDB**: Connection string configured in main.py
+- **Fallback Mode**: Automatic mock data when MongoDB is unavailable

 ## 🚀 Running the Application